Zeroth and First Law of Thermodynamics

 - ATM401: Fill out the questionnaire by Thursday 2359 AST.
 ATM601/CHEM601: Summarize the material, copy it in this form and answer the questions therein by Thursday 2359 AST.

-- All students: Solve the respective tasks in this Unit 3 problem sheet, scan your solutions and submit them here by Thursday 2359 AST.
+- All students: Solve the respective tasks assigned at your class level in this Unit 3 problem sheet, scan your solutions and submit them here by Thursday 2359 AST.

 - Take the quiz.
 It will be graded.